 - Tapestry Needle: You'll use this for weaving in ends when you are finished crocheting your blanket.

-- Safety Pin: You'll need a stitch marker or safety pin for temporarily marking a stitch at the beginning of your work.
+- Stitch Marker: You'll need a stitch marker or safety pin for temporarily marking a stitch at the beginning of your work.

 Abbreviations Used in This Pattern: